Welcome to the Home of the Palm Coast Lions

 Become a member of this very important team.

-Recycling containers can be found at the Flagler County Public Library in Palm Coast and Flagler Beach and some Publix super-markets.
+Recycling containers can be found at the Flagler County Public Library in Palm Coast and Flagler Beach.
 These eyeglasses are boxed each month and delivered to Daytona on their way to refurbishing.

 Each year, Lions clubs around the world proudly sponsor the Lions International Peace Poster Contest in local schools.
 This Contest encourages young people worldwide to artistically express their visions of peace.
 Students, ages 11, 12 or 13 on November 15, are eligible to participate.
 Each year's contest consists of an original theme incorporating peace.
 Participants use a variety of mediums, including charcoal, crayon, pencil and paint, to express the theme.
 The works created are unique and express the young artists' life experiences and culture.